 Table Of Contents

-What is VBA Split Function in Excel?
+What Is VBA Split Function In Excel?

 The Split function in VBA is a very useful string function that one can use to split strings into multiple substrings based on a delimiter provided to the function and a comparison method.
 Of course, there are other string functions, too, which convert a string into a substring.
-But, the Split function can split a string into more than one substring.
+But, the VBA Split function can split a string into more than one substring.

-In a normal worksheet, the LEFT function, MID functions, and RIGHT in excel are used as text functions to extract the portion of the sentence.
-For example, extraction of first, middle, and last names is the common scenario we have seen.
-But in VBA, we have the more versatile SPLIT function, which will do a similar job for you.
-SPLIT is a built-in function in Excel VBA that can split the supplied sentence based on the delimiter.
-So, for example, if you want to split the email address into different parts, the common element in the email address is "@" in all the email IDs, so "@" becomes a delimiter here.
+But in VBA, we have the more versatile SPLIT function, which will do a similar job and much more.
+SPLIT is a built-in function in Excel VBA that can split the supplied sentence based on the delimiter supplied.
+For example, if you want to split an email address into different parts, the common element in the email address is "@" in all the email IDs, so "@" becomes a delimiter here.

-VBA Split String Function
+VBA Split String Function Syntax

 Like all other functions, split has its syntax.
 For example, below are the Excel VBA Split string function parameters.